Sceptre/sceptre-sam-handler/README.md

 AWS SAM template (and its associated project) as a stack's template.

-This template handler will run `sam build` and then `sam package` from the indicated SAM Template's directory in order to generate a CloudFormation-ready template.
+This template handler will run `sam build` and then `sam package` from the indicated SAM Template's directory in order to compile and generate a CloudFormation-ready template.
+Additionally, if you define your SAM template with a `.j2` extension, you can utilize [Jinja2 templating syntax and logic]( https://jinja.palletsprojects.com/en/3.1.x/templates/) to render the SAM template prior to the build.

-**By using the SAM Handler, you are letting SAM compile a SAM template and upload artifacts to S3, and then using Sceptre to actually do the deployment of the template to a stack.** In other words, by using this handler with Sceptre, _you skip ever using `sam deploy`; It's not needed_.
-You also likely won't need a sam config file with deployment defaults, since you'll be using Sceptre to deploy rather than SAM.
+**By using the SAM Handler, you are letting SAM build your application, compile a SAM template, and upload artifacts to S3, and then using Sceptre to actually do the deployment of the template to a stack.**
+In other words, by using this handler with Sceptre, _you skip ever using `sam deploy`; It's not needed_.
+You also shouldn't need a sam config file with deployment defaults, since you'll be using Sceptre to deploy rather than SAM.

 By using this handler, you can now use SAM templates with all your favorite Sceptre commands, like